felizertwo/triviaAPI/README.md

 - - Creates a new question using JSON request parameters.

-- - Returns JSON object with newly created question, as well as paginated questions.
+- - Returns JSON object with newly created question.